Stanley Argyle

-Sir Stanley Seymour Argyle KBE, MRCS, LRCP (4 December 1867 – 23 November 1940), was an Australian doctor, radiologist, businessman, and politician.
-Argyle was the former Leader of the Opposition, Treasurer and Premier of Victoria, achieving the latter in May 1932, following the 1932 Victorian state election.
+Sir Stanley Seymour Argyle KBE, MRCS, LRCP (4 December 1867 – 23 November 1940), was an Australian radiologist and politician.
+He served as premier of Victoria from 1932 to 1935 and was the state leader of the Nationalist Party and United Australia Party from 1930 until his death in 1940.

 Early life

-Argyle was born in Kyneton, Colony of Victoria in 1867 to Edward Argyle, a grazier from England, and Mary Cook.
+Argyle was born in Kyneton, Colony of Victoria in 1867 to Edward Argyle, a grazier from England, and Mary Clark.
 He was educated at the Kyneton School, Hawthorn Grammar School, and Brighton Grammar School before attending Trinity College at the University of Melbourne, where he graduated in medicine.
 He went on to study bacteriology at King's College London.

 Political career

-After further study in the United Kingdom, he went into general practice in Kew, and was later a pioneer of radiology in Australia.
+After further study in the United Kingdom, he went into general practice in Kew and was later a pioneer of radiology in Australia.
 He was a member of the Kew City Council from 1898 to 1905 and was mayor from in 1903 to 1905.
-During World War I, he was consultant radiologist to the Australian Imperial Force in Egypt and in France, retiring with the rank of Lieutenant-Colonel.
-After the war, he returned to medical practice at the Alfred Hospital in Melbourne.
-He invested in dairy farming, milk processing and citrus growing.
+During World War I, he was consultant radiologist to the Australian Imperial Force in Egypt, France and England.
+He returned to Australia in 1917 with the rank of Lieutenant-Colonel and resumed his medical practice at the Alfred Hospital in Melbourne.
+He invested in the pasteurization of milk and citrus growing.

 In 1920, Argyle was elected to the Victorian Legislative Assembly for the seat of Toorak as an independent Nationalist.
 Between 1923 and 1928, he was Chief Secretary and Minister for Health in the ministries of Harry Lawson, John Allan, Alexander Peacock and William McPherson.
 When McPherson resigned as leader of the Nationalist Party, Argyle was chosen to succeed him and, in 1931, the party was renamed the United Australia Party (UAP).
 He led the opposition to Ned Hogan's minority Labor Party government, which was unable to cope with the effects of the Great Depression and was heavily defeated at the May 1932 elections.

 Argyle formed a coalition government with the Country Party, led by Allan and later by Albert Dunstan.
 The government had a huge majority – 45 seats to Labor's 16.
 Ministers included the rising star of the UAP, Robert Menzies, who became Deputy Premier, Attorney-General and Minister for Railways.
 Argyle, a firm fiscal conservative, held to the orthodox view that in a time of depression government spending must be cut so that the budget remained in balance.
 This soon brought him into conflict with both the trade unions and the farmers, but at the time there seemed to be no alternative policy.
 Argyle was lucky in that the economy began to improve from 1932, and the unemployment rate fell from 27 percent in 1932 to 20 percent in 1934 and 14 percent in 1935.
 That led a reduction in unemployment relief payments and an increase in taxation revenue, easing the state's financial crisis.